X9Developers/swap-resolver/instructions/LIGHTNING-01-peers.md

 }
 ```

-## Create BTC and XSN addresses for deposit
+## Create LTC and XSN addresses for deposit

 Create Segwit addresses for both, `xsn` and `litecoin`
 ```shell